andersberliner/smelling_sepsis/README.md

 + 8 hours to 4 days (to confirm negative)

 First, a doctor needs to confirm that you have an infection.
-They perform a **blood culture** by taking a small sample of your blood (typically 10 mL) and injecting it into a bottle  of growth media designed to provide the optimal environment for bacteria, if present, to flourish and grow (i.e they **innoculate** a *"blood culture"* or *"growth media"* bottle).
-The innoculated blood culture bottles is then placed inside a **blood culture instrument** which tracks the presence of carbon dioxide expired by bacteria as they grow.
+They perform a **blood culture** by taking a small sample of your blood (typically 10 mL) and injecting it into a bottle  of growth media designed to provide the optimal environment for bacteria, if present, to flourish and grow (i.e they **inoculate** a *"blood culture"* or *"growth media"* bottle).
+The inoculated blood culture bottle is then placed inside a **blood culture instrument** which tracks the presence of carbon dioxide expired by bacteria as they grow.
 If bacteria are present, they will rapidly multiply, produce a large amount of carbon dioxide, and the blood culture instrument flags the sample as **postitive**.

-With the results in hand, and note that a big time lag can occur waiting for the lab to re-open the next morning, e.g., your diagnosis continues with the proceeding steps.
+With the results in hand, and note that a big time lag can occur waiting for the lab to re-open the next morning, e.g., your diagnosis continues with the following steps.
 At this stage a doctor may start you on a course of **broad-spectrum antibiotics**, drugs designed to combat many common types of bacteria (e.g. methicillin).
 But this is performed with significant hesitation: broad spectrum antibiotics kill a large number of helpful bacteria that live in and on you, and *septic* patients (patients displaying the symptoms of a blood stream infection) already have weakened immune systems by fighting their infection.
 Additionally, and with increasing importance, the spread of **antibiotic-resistant strains** of bacteria *(e.g. [Methicillin-resistant Staphylococcus aureus, or MRSA](http://www.cdc.gov/mrsa/))* have caused the medical community to carefully consider when to use certain drugs.
 Your doctor would much prefer to know exactly what is causing your infection and precisely the best, most specific drug to treat it, but they need more information.

 #### 2. Gram - What family of bacteria is making me sick?